 - Friday, November 8, 2019 3pm: Ice Breaker & True Colors Session followed by the Kick-off Dinner-REQUIRED

 - Saturday, November 9, 2019: SIMSOC (Christ United Methodist Church, 3598 PA Ave., Weirton)-REQUIRED

 - THIS IS AN ALL DAY EVENT.
 STARTS AT 8am.
 PLEASE ARRIVE BY 7:45am.
 YOU WILL BE FINISHED NO LATER THAN 4:00pm.

 - The class will determine the monthly date of the remaining sessions

-- November 2018: Volunteerism/Teamwork (We will provide you with a list of available options)- REQUIRED
+- Volunteerism/Teamwork: 6 hours.
+We will provide you with a list of available options- REQUIRED

-- One (1) class community project to be completed before graduation- REQUIRED
+- Work together to give back to the community- to be completed before graduation- REQUIRED

-- Attend one (1) Weirton Area Chamber event AND one (1) Wellsburg Chamber event- REQUIRED
+- Attend one (1) Weirton Area Chamber event AND one (1) Wellsburg Chamber event AND one (1) Follansbee Chamber event- REQUIRED

 - Government: City Council, County Commission, Board of Education